 "Because we had brought up three children ourselves we knew there were something different about [our granddaughter].
 We go to an autistic group - a lot of parents say the same thing.
-People saying, "There's nothing wrong with your child, go to parenting classes."
+People saying, 'There's nothing wrong with your child, go to parenting classes.'
 It took me four years to get a statement for her....
 It's also finding where to get that help and support - you don't have the same contact with [other] parents as you would if you were the same age."

-You are different; all the other parents at the school are young.
-That's awkward.
 Another grandmother raising her grandson with Asperger syndrome felt that not fitting in with parents and not being part of their networks added to the worry and difficulty which many parents of disabled children experience: